Paint an accent wall without painter's tape

 I painted the trim solely with an angled sash brush getting paint straight out of the can.
 The more trim I painted, the better I got at my precision with a brush.
 A little practice and patience, and you’ll have skills!
 Sarah from the Ugly Duckling House has a nice tutorial on this.
 Also painting trim doesn’t seem like physically demanding work, but it’s a lot of sitting and leaning to get a good angle.
 I was sore after.
 But only on one side.
 Take breaks and stretch a lot.

 On our main floor we have hardwood.
 By that point, I had practiced painting enough that I had control over the brush and could paint trim without painting the quarter round.
-Of course there were a few mistakes here and there.
-A wet paper towel is good for wiping up those mistakes.
-Just get the paint while it’s still wet.

-3: Walls
+Step 3: Walls

-Walls are by far the most satisfying part of painting for me, but they can also be the most nerve wracking.
+Walls are by far the most satisfying part of painting, but they can also be the most nerve wracking.
 There’s an instant gratification of the color you’ve chosen coming to life.
 But the bolder the color, the more obvious mistakes and wonky lines will be.
 That’s where a paint edger comes in handy.
 I used an edger for the top and bottom of every wall.
 The paint edger is your secret weapon to paint without painter’s tape.

 I used my trusty sash brush to brush paint onto the edger.
-I watched a video online about dabbing the edger into the paint and forcing excess off like you would a roller.
-That caused paint to end up on the wheels and build up along the edges and this did not give me crisp lines.
 I experimented with how much paint to brush on, starting with less paint and working my way up.
-If you have too much paint on the edger pad it will squish out and leave globs.
+You want full coverage, but if you have too much paint on the edger pad it will squish out and leave globs.
 It’s better to have too little paint on the edger than to have too much.
+This one takes a pass or two to get down.
+Sliding the edger along the ceiling or along the trim makes the cutting in line for you.
+I typically get about 2 feet of coverage from each pass with the edger before it needs more paint.

 We’ll get to accent walls in a minute.
 But these show using the edger to outline a space before rolling it.

-NEED MORE PAINTING IN YOUR LIFE?: Spray Painting Hardware | Painting Kitchen Cabinets | The Best Painting Tools
+MORE PAINT PROJECT TIPS: Spray Painting Hardware | Painting Kitchen Cabinets | The Best Painting Tools

-4: Accent Wall Considerations
+Step 4: Accent Walls

 But which paint to use?